juldebar/R_Metadata/README.md

 ##  These R codes can be executed online

 All codes can be executed online in RStudio server provided by D4science infrastructure.
-If you want to try, please [ask a login](https://bluebridge.d4science.org/web/sdi_lab/) (and briefly explain why):
+If you want to try, please [ask for a login](https://bluebridge.d4science.org/web/sdi_lab/) (and briefly explain why).

-#  How to start

-##  Pre-requisites
+#  Pre-requisites

 Make sure that following pre-requisites are ok: